SamarielFA/Girl-power/README.md

 ### (team-39) ###
 For girl power
 ## Kristīne Smildziņa ##
+- I'm a full-time mother (to 2 year young lady) I have a lot of hope and big motivation to gain knowledge in the field of IT.
+In my professional experience, I have spent several years as an assistant to a manager within a technology and than in retail network.
+During my duties, I have combined my core responsibilities with freelance work in social media management, graphic design, project management, photography, and website development using the Wix platform
 ## Ariel ##
 ## Maile ##
 ## Dace Alencika ##